 We record at cost non-marketable investments where we do not have the ability to exercise significant influence or control and periodically review them for impairment.
 During fiscal year 2011, we made an investment of \$1 million in the common stock of a privately-held non-U.S. company.
-This equity investment is accounted for under the cost method and is included on the balance sheet in other long-term assets.
+This equity investment is accounted for under the cost method and is included on the unaudited condensed consolidated balance sheet in other long-term assets.
 In fiscal year 2011, we also entered into a secured loan and warrant purchase agreement with this company, pursuant to which we provided them with a secured loan of \$1 million, at an annual interest rate of 8%, for a term of one year.
-Based on the quantitative assessment of the financial condition and business prospects of the investee, this equity investment and loan were both determined to be impaired during the quarter ended January 29, 2012.
+Based on the quantitative assessment of the financial condition and business prospects of the investee, this equity investment and loan were both determined to be impaired during the fiscal quarter ended January 29, 2012.

-We did not have any Level 3 asset or liability activities other than those noted above during the quarter ended January 29, 2012.
+We did not have any Level 3 asset or liability activities other than those noted above during the two fiscal quarters ended April 29, 2012.